 The first step is for me to understand your goals.
 There are many versions of beautiful breasts.
 What matters most is your version of beautiful breasts.
 If you have sagging breasts and want a full, round perky look, the best option is an anchor lift and a high profile breast implant.

-If you have large breasts and a lot of sagging, a reduction-lift makes sense.
+If you have large breasts and a lot of sagging, a breast reduction with lift makes sense.
 And lastly, if you like the size and shape of your breasts and just want them lifted slightly—perhaps making the areola smaller in the process — a breast lift is a perfect operation.
 Let’s talk and achieve your goals together.

 There is no textbook answer.
 One size (and shape) does not fit all.